tmcphillips/senior-design-group10/README.md

 1. Set up a development environment for yw-prototypes [Setting up YesWorkflow dev Environment](https://github.com/aniehuser/senior-design-group10#setting-up-yesworkflow-dev-environment)
 2. Open up a command prompt and navigate to the directory you cloned yw-prototypes into.
 3. Run `mvn package`
     1. If you run into issues with tests from YwClient failing, you likely are running an old version YesWorkflow WebComponents on `localhost:8000`.
-You can close terminate this process and the tests will be ignored
+You can terminate this process and the tests will be ignored.
 4. The new jar will be placed in the path `<path-to-yw-prototypes>/yw-prototypes/out/artifacts` folder.

 You can now execute YesWorkflow CLI as normal.

 ### YesWorkflow Save Command and Configurations

-YesWorkflow CLI's Save command works by executing and aggregating all YesWorkflow commands and then sending important data up to your deployed YesWorkflow WebComponents server.
+YesWorkflow CLI's Save command works by executing and aggregating all YesWorkflow commands and then sending important data up to your deployed YesWorkflow WebComponents instance.
 To use, one can type in the command prompt

 ```
 java -jar yesworkflow.jar save my_scripty.py